Benderx2/R3X/src/compiler/readme.txt

+WARNING
+[
+THIS MANUAL CONTAINS "BAD WORDS"! yes, the ones you little sh#$)*@)*@!s refer to as "effyouseekay".
+Go back to your mom/dad and ask them to engage you into something better.

+plz dun see if you dun want to get offended.

+liek if you cry ev4erytime.
+]

 TBC+ - TinyBasic+ for R3X
 TBC+ is a small extended version of the TinyBASIC programming language.
 It is designed to run on R3X systems.